reedmusic/reedmusic.github.io/induction/mt/index.md

 These are the three important things to sort out before September:

 1. **Preparation work**: deadline will be our first lesson so that we can discuss in class.
-1. **Headphones**: deadline 23rd September at the latest.
+1. **Headphones**: deadline 22nd September at the latest.
-1. **Revision Guide**: deadline 23rd September at the latest.
+1. **Revision Guide**: deadline 22nd September at the latest.

 ## 1. Preparation Work

-This was provided on paper during Induction.
-Alternatively, [click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Tech Preparation.docx?raw=true) to download the preparation work (you may need to right-click and Save As).
+[Click here to download](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Tech Preparation.docx?raw=true) (you may need to right-click and Save As).

 Please bring this to **your first lesson in September**.
 Let me know if you have any questions; address above.

-### Getting ready guide (optional enrichment)

-To help students get ahead for their new course, the school has published a series of optional activities to bridge the gap between Y11 and Y12.
-Visit the [school website](https://www.swchs.net/page/?title=A%2DLEVEL+Music+Technology&pid=324) to download this 'Getting Ready' document.

 ## 2. Headphones